 This artillery crew is designed to man the

 Krupp 77mm field gun.
 The limber shown below is the German Limber A-6.
 Both the gun and limber are sold separately, as are horse and mule teams.

 This crew, pictured below, consists of one gunner holding a shell, one with a bar, and two pushing the wheels.
 The 77mm guns were not recoilless, so the guns would be manhandled into position and re-positioned after each firing.

 The bar comes as a separate piece from the gunner and can be glued into his hands.
 Alternately, if desired you can make a stiffer bar from a paperclip or similar metal.

-NOTE: All figures are sold plain (not primed or painted) and without the bases shown.
+NOTE: All figures are sold plain (not primed or painted) and without additional basing.

 This product was added to our catalog on Saturday 18 May, 2013.